-Alice has a background in geography, regeneration and urban studies.
-She holds an MRes in Urban Research from the University of Glasgow, an MSc in Urban Regeneration from University College London and an MA (Hons) in Geography from the University of Edinburgh.
+Dr Alice Earley is a Research Associate at CaCHE, based at the University of Glasgow.
+She is an interdisciplinary urban researcher who holds a PhD in Urban Studies and MRes in Urban Research from the University of Glasgow, an MSc in Urban Regeneration from University College London and an MA (Hons) in Geography from the University of Edinburgh.